Courses and Requirements

 Digital History and New Media: Theories and Praxis.

 Focuses on the process of creating digital history and the impact of digital media technologies on the theory and practice of U.S. history and critical race theory, broadly defined.
 Readings, labs/workshops and discussions address the philosophy and practice of digital history, questioning how digital tools and resources are enabling and transforming analysis both in traditional print scholarship, and in emerging digital scholarship across the humanities.
-(Same as Africana Studies 330.)
+(Same as Cinema and Media Studies 330 and Africana Studies 330.)
 Maximum enrollment, 12.

 342F Seminar: Written on the Wall: 20th-Century American Prison Writing.

 The writing of the men and women inside the American prison system constitutes a kind of shadow canon to that of better-known literary artists.
-We will read broadly in 20th-century American prison writing, asking questions about the generic coherence, social and moral import, and historicity of prisoners' non-fiction, fiction and poetry.
-Authors will include Eldridge Cleaver, George Jackson, Assata Shakur, and Japanese and Chinese internees.
-Students will visit a writing class taught inside Attica Correctional Facility (post-1900).
-Prerequisite, one 200-level course in literature.
-Open to juniors and seniors only.
-Does not fulfill the senior seminar requirement for the English concentration.
-(Same as English and Creative Writing 342.)
+We will read broadly in 20th- and 21st-century American prison writing, asking questions about the generic coherence, social and moral import of prisoners' non-fiction, fiction and poetry.
+Authors will include Jack London, George Jackson, Assata Shakur, and citizens serving time today.
+Students who are twenty-one or older will visit a book group inside a state prison.
+Prerequisite, one 200-level course in literature. (post-1900) (History or Identity and Difference) Open to juniors and seniors only.
+Does not fulfill the senior seminar requirement for ENGL or LIT concentration.
+(Same as Literature and Creative Writing 342.)
 Maximum enrollment, 12.
 Larson.

 Gender and Cyberculture.